-- No globally accepted definition exists, but definitional variants include - Cyber crime - Hacking - Malicious conduct - Threats to the DNS fall under three categories: - o data corruption, denial of service, and privacy. - DNS misuse is distinguished from DNS Abuse - Misuse refers to intentionally deceptive, conniving, or unsolicited activities that actively make use of the the DNS and/or the procedures used to register or resolve domain names.
+- No globally accepted definition exists, but definitional variants include - Cyber crime - Hacking - Malicious conduct - Threats to the DNS fall under three categories: - data corruption, denial of service, and privacy violations. - DNS Misuse is often distinguished from DNS Abuse - In the English language the terms "misuse" and "abuse" are often interchangeable, with abuse being the more severe.
+However we use the terms to differentiate between attacks that "misuse" the system and those that "abuse" the system itself.
+Both are equally bad.